 From the evidence gathered and outlined within this plan it is apparent that the current service provision is adequate for the populations immediate needs.
-No major gaps have been identified and the introduction of the new pharmacy contract and its associated care services has provided the platform for community pharmacy services to develop significantly enabling them to make a fundamental contribution to the health of the population.
+No major gaps have been identified and the changes to the pharmacy contract and its associated care services has provided the platform for community pharmacy services to develop significantly enabling them to make a fundamental contribution to the health of the population.